7 Mysterious Temples In India That Defy Logic and Science

 Kamakhya Temple is one of the 52 Shakti Peethas in India and is known worldwide for the annual menstruation ceremony of the goddess Kamakhya, Ambubachi Mela.
 The temple also houses underground caves and water bodies that are believed to embody cosmic energies.
 During the ceremony, the natural water flowing from the spring in the underground cave turns reddish in colour.
 A piece of white cloth laid on the temple floor during this time turns red and is offered as prasad to the devotees.
 The occurrence of this annual cyclic event continues to defy scientific reasoning.

-Venkateshwara Temple, Andhra Pradesh
+Venkateswara Temple, Andhra Pradesh

-Brihadeeshwar Temple, Tamil Nadu
+Brihadeeswara Temple, Tamil Nadu

 Nidhivan Temple, Vrindavan